Tracey Heatherington

 Environmental anthropology, Anthropocene studies, political ecology of nature conservation, multi-species ethnography, power & resistance, critique of neoliberalism, sustainable food systems, ethnographic writing and reflexivity, anthropological engagements with fiction. |

 My early research analyzed how powerful discourses about nature conservation can reproduce colonial and racist visions of culture and environment.
-I undertook an extended ethnographic case study on the island of Sardinia, Italy, during the period of institution-building at the European level, when European states sought to establish new national parks.
-I return to Sardinia periodically to extend research on agriculture, food systems and sustainability.
+Focusing on critical approaches to parks and protected areas, I looked at a contentious case on the island of Sardinia, Italy, during the period when European states sought to establish new national parks.
+My ethnography, Wild Sardinia, sought to complicate the global discourses of environmentalism by looking at the history of governance and development in highland Sardinia.
+I return there periodically to extend research on agriculture, food systems and sustainability.

 Publications